DataMascara/cisc3140-su19-project/app/Templates/Base Templates/README.md

 - Inside every of the two base templates are empty 'action' and 'href' attributes.
 Once you decide on the names of the routes to which various buttons / links will redirect the page, you should fill in this attributes.
 You are given the full freedom to choose your own route names!
 - Please note, that some of the forms across the base templates do not have an action attribute.
 These are **fake forms**.
 Do not add a new 'action' attribute to them.
 Just fill in where you see an empty 'action = "" ' attribute or empty 'href = "" ' attribute.
 - Please upload your updates / changes to the repo after you make them so that the front end team could see the most relevant files.
 Thank you!

+### Stuff for the Multi-Purpose General Links Template
+- There is nothing additional to fill-into the Multi-Purpose General Links Template.
+- Just decide (at a time) which argument to pass into the 'render-template' function:
+  (1) If you pass 'about = True', the 'Our Team' page will be displayed to the user.
+  (2) If you pass 'contact = True', the 'Contact Us' page will be displayed to the user.
+  (3) If you pass 'terms = True', the 'Terms and Conditions' page will be displayed to the user.
+  (4) If you pass none of these arguments, a 'nothing to display' message will be displayed to the user.
+- The template was filled up with fake (and hopefully funny) info.
+You are welcome to take a look (and laugh if its really funny).
+- The corresponding CSS file for this template was deposited in the 'static' folder.
+- For any additional details, see the Jinja comments within the template itself.

 ### Forms in Every Template and the Info They Pass to You
 - When the user is logged out, each template will have a sign in form.
 It has 3 input fields.
 The 1st two have the names 'username' and 'password', and the third is a sign in button with the unchanging value 'Sign in'.